Wisebite/wisebite_android/README.md

-# wisebite_android
+# Wisebite: Android
-Official Wisebite Android app
+*An intelligent platform to manage your restaurant.*

+Developed with ❤ in Barcelona.